Heat wave: What to know when extreme hot weather is forecasted

 Preparing for severe weather: What's the difference between a tornado watch and warning?
 Tips about severe weather

-Put it simply, then the body sweats, the perspiration evaporates, cooling the body.
+Put it simply, when the body sweats, the perspiration evaporates, cooling the body.
 When the humidity is high, the sweat doesn't evaporate as quickly and the body doesn't cool itself as well.
-Therefore, the body feel warmer.
+Therefore, the body feels warmer.
 The heat index represents the heat you're feeling outside.

-Caution: When the heat index is between 80-90 degrees, the body may feel fatigue with prolonged exposure and physical activity.
+Caution: When the heat index is 80-90 degrees, the body may feel fatigued with prolonged exposure and physical activity.

-Extreme caution: When the heat index is between 90-103 degrees the body may feel heat stroke, heat cramps and heat exhaustion with prolonged exposure and physical activity.
+Extreme caution: When the heat index is 90-103 degrees, the body may feel heat stroke, heat cramps and heat exhaustion with prolonged exposure and physical activity.

 Extreme danger: When the heat index is 125 degrees or higher, heat stroke is likely.